Blue – Green Algae

 Blue-green algae refers to several species of bacteria that produce blue-green colored pigments.
 They grow in salt water and some large fresh water lakes.
 They have been used for food for several centuries in Mexico and some African countries.
 They have been sold as a supplement in the US since the late 1970s.

-Blue-green algae products are sometimes used by mouth as a protein supplement and for treating high blood pressure.
+Blue-green algae products are sometimes used by mouth as a protein supplement and for treating high cardiovascular health.
 Blue-green algae products are also used by mouth for many other conditions, but there is no good scientific evidence to support these uses.

 Some blue-green algae products are grown under controlled conditions.
 Others are grown in a natural setting, where they are more likely to be contaminated by bacteria, liver poisons (microcystins) produced by certain bacteria, and heavy metals.
 Choose only products that have been tested and found to be free of these contaminants.